LiubovPlugar/app-theme1/development-strategy.md

 > `App-theme`

-write a short description of your project:
-- who would want to use it?
+- This is a project to create app theme website
-- why would they want to use it?
+- Learn how to use css flexbox

 ## Wireframe